mrmartin/picture2graph/README.md

 # picture2graph

 Use this script to convert raster graphs into continuous functions.
 Requires manually placing a bezier curve on the image.
+I use this to extract spectral response wavelengths from LED specsheets, but it can be used anywhere where the data for a graph you see can't be got, like when replicating published results.

 The python code is in [process_bezier_svg.ipynb](../master/process_bezier_svg.ipynb)